dch0ph/libcmatrix/INSTALL.md

 `CPPFLAGS="-I<dir>/include" LDFLAGS="-L<dir>/lib" ./configure`

 `--with-atlas` enables use of the ATLAS libraries for fast matrix multiplication etc.
-This quite challenging to compile and is no longer recommended.

-`--with-acml` `--with-mkl` are alternatives to ATLAS/OpenBLAS for optimised for AMD- and Intel-based processors respectively.
+This quite challenging to compile and is no longer recommended. `--with-acml` `--with-mkl` are alternatives to ATLAS/OpenBLAS for optimised for AMD- and Intel-based processors respectively.
+These have not been recently tested.

 `--with-threads` enables use of multi-threading.
 A special version